 - Multiple media formats are supported, including PDF, jpeg, Excel and Word.

-- Pictures of receipts via a mobile app such as Evernote, Genius scan or a mobile device camera may be attached and must be of good quality.
+- Pictures of receipts via a mobile app such as Evernote, Genius scan or a mobile device camera are acceptable and may be attached and must be of good quality.

 Handling of Security Sensitive Data

 - Users should ensure they are familiar with University Information Security requirements.
 Information that is considered sensitive in nature, such as Social Security Numbers, banking information and full credit card numbers should not be imaged and attached to the Disbursement Voucher and should be handled securely.

 - HIPAA classified information or any regulated data must never be attached in UAccess Financials.

 - Documentation attached in error should follow the Removal of Security Sensitive Data guidelines.

 - Security sensitive documents should continue to be delivered via Accounts Payable Secure Upload or may be mailed directly to Accounts Payable at 888 N. Euclid Ave.
 Rm.
 402, Tucson AZ 85721.

 - Do not redact security sensitive data from information provided to Accounts Payable as this data is required for 1099 reporting and/or payment details.
 Examples: W9, Award, ACH electronic deposit forms, Subject payment or ICON or substitute ICON forms.
 Exception: Full credit card numbers should be redacted to only display the last four-digits, prior to imaging the document.